Do You Love Your Label Maker?

 My Favorite Label Maker

-My favorite label maker so far are the Brother models.
+My favorite label maker so far are the Brother label makers (click here).
 Their TZ tapes are amazing.
 Have you seen the video series showing the kinds of abuse (sanding, fire, chemicals) that their tapes can withstand?
 Starting at just $20 for their models, they are a great value.

 The worst is tapes that end up falling off.
 Sad.
-Just buy a better one if this is your label maker.
+Just buy a better one if this happens with your label maker.

 Get to Know Your Label Maker